EFS-OpenSource/Thetis/docs/source/configuration.rst

      - Revision of the AI model used to generate predictions.
    * - :code:`meta/dataset/name`
      - string
-     - Name of the data set holding the ground truth information.
+     - Name of the dataset holding the ground truth information.
    * - :code:`meta/dataset/revision`
      - string
-     - Revision of the data set holding the ground truth information.
+     - Revision of the dataset holding the ground truth information.

 .. list-table:: General application settings